What is nail fungus?

 - Thickening of toenails

-Cause of nail fungus and the risk factors?
+Causes of nail fungus and the risk factors

-- Always dry your feet thoroughly, especially between the toes
+- Always dry your feet thoroughly, especially between your toes.

-- Before bed, thoroughly wash and dry your feet or hands.
+- Before you go to bed, thoroughly wash and dry your feet or hands.